Welcome to my brand new blog about television licensing here in the UK.

 This blog sets out to tell you everything you need to know about the television licence - how it works, when it is required and how it is enforced.

-Revenue generated by the licence fee is used to fund the public service broadcasting of the BBC and S4C.
+Revenue generated by the licence fee is used to fund the public service broadcasting of the BBC.

-Implementation of the licence fee is the responsibility of the licensing authority - the BBC.
+Implementation of the licence fee is the responsibility of the Licensing Authority, which is also the BBC.

 TV Licensing is a trading name used by companies contracted by the BBC to administer the collection of television licence fees and enforcement of the television licensing system.
 The ten year contract was awarded in 2002 to a company called Capita Business Services Ltd.